intel/scikit-learn-intelex/daal4py/INSTALL.md

 * DAAL4PY_VERSION: sets package version
 * NO_DIST: set to '1', 'yes' or alike to build without support for distributed mode
 * NO_STREAM: set to '1', 'yes' or alike to build without support for streaming mode
+* OFF_ONEDAL_IFACE: set to '1' to build without the support of oneDAL interfaces

 ### Notes on building for macOS
 If building in High Sierra or higher, one may have to run into C++ build errors related to platform targets.
 Utilize ```export MACOSX_DEPLOYMENT_TARGET="10.9"``` if running into platform target issues.